Ahmed-sudo-eng/alx-system_engineering-devops/0x06-regular_expressions/README.md

 5-beginning_and_end.rb: The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between

 6-phone_number.rb: The regular expression must match a 10 digit phone number

+7-OMG_WHY_ARE_YOU_SHOUTING.rb: The regular expression must be only matching: capital letters